top of page

 (2006)

-• Recorder tubes, Prepared Guitar, Tape
+• Recorder (or any) tubes, Prepared Guitar, Tape

 • Duration 7:30 min.